 8. Manage the medications you take to manage any chronic conditions you have such as diabetes or high cholesterol.
 Be sure you take your medications as directed and don’t stop taking them unless directed by your doctor.

 9. Get regular check-ups with your doctor to monitor your overall health and check your blood pressure and cholesterol levels.

 10. Try to de-stress because chronic stress can lead to unhealthy behaviors that contribute to heart disease including smoking, lack of exercise, and overeating.
 Try quick and easy stress busters like a short walk, deep breathing exercises, a gratitude practice, or meditation.

-Mom’s Meals® helps take the stress out of meal prep and ensures you get nutritionally-balanced meals that are medically tailored to help manage a chronic condition like heart disease or diabetes.
+Take the stress out of meal prep and help ensure you get nutritionally balanced meals that are medically tailored to help manage a chronic condition like heart disease or diabetes.
 Check out the heart-friendly choices.